 .
 Our staff will work with you to triage your issues and concerns.
 For all of our visits in the office, we are practicing social distancing and attempting to screen symptoms and check temperatures of everyone who comes into our office.
 Unfortunately, we will not be able to see anyone with history of recent overseas travel, fever, cough, or flu like illness.

-Fortunately, we have been very successful in implementing telemedicine using video and telephone technology to treat most conditions.
+Fortunately, we have been very successful in implementing telemedicine using video and telephone technology to treat many conditions.
 To assist with physical distancing during this pandemic, most insurers are waiving co-pays and co-insurances for telehealth visits.
 We are able to screen new patients for conditions that require an in-person evaluation, while beginning new treatments, alleviating your concerns, or scheduling appropriate diagnostic tests.
 For our established patients, we can address new problems, review current treatment plans or test results, and discuss change in symptoms or medication issues.

 Issues like management of sinus and allergy disorders, headache, asthma, snoring and sleep apnea, chronic tonsillitis, vertigo, and head and neck masses can all be addressed via telemedicine to avoid a delay in treatment.

 We are even able to make remote programming adjustments for certain hearing aids fitted through our office.
 It's as easy as downloading an app on your smartphone and accepting our invite.
 Your audiologist will be visible on screen for live support and can upload your new settings into your hearing aids while you are in the comfort of your own home!
 Call for more details.

 Thank you for your patience and understanding during this difficult time.